ndronos/c-nomorph/C-as-Punk-Rock.md

 This is exactly how we humans do it when facing an expression like this, but C carries this evaluate-and-substitute principle further.

+In the evaluation of the expression... two things occur.
+The first is the replacement of the expression with the value...
+The second is side effect that a state has changed: the value of the variable.. is changed to...
+There are languages that strive to be more pure in evaluation, but C allows evaluations to have side effects that change state.

 (Klemens, 2015) C 101 pp. 352-353